FSL89/FSL89/readme.md

 ### Present

 I'm currently employed as a frontend developer working on different website projects for other companies, but I do enjoy working on fullstack projects on the side.

+### Current Project(s)

+#### My personal website: fredriklund.se

+I'm currently putting a lot of effort in building my own website completely from scratch which will include a custom built blog and portfolio.

+> Nuxt 3 (Vue), Tailwind CSS, Sass, Appwrite, Fastify, PostgreSQL